Camila Bernal Shows Off Stunning Thickness & Ample Assets In Metallic Party Dress

 Bernal was captured in a medium-wide shot as she stood beside an impressive orange sports car.
 Despite the presence of the expensive machine behind her, the social media star owned the frame in her skintight dress.

-The garment was champagne pink and it gave off an eye-catching luster along her thighs, hips and bustline as it caught the light.
+The garment was champagne pink, and it gave off an eye-catching luster along her thighs, hips and bustline as it caught the light.
 Although it billowed slightly along the neckline, its strength was tested by her sizable bosom, jutting hips and girthy thighs.

-On the whole, her hourglass figure was wall-evidenced in the shot, as was her seemingly flawless, olive-hued skin, which greatly contrasted with the tones of her dress, the car and her city-street surroundings.
+On the whole, her hourglass figure was well-evidenced in the shot, as was her seemingly flawless, olive-hued skin, which greatly contrasted with the tones of her dress, the car and her city-street surroundings.

 Although her face was partially covered, Bernal’s dark eyes could be seen clearly as she focused her gaze away from the camera’s lens.
 Meanwhile, her lengthy, golden-brown locks framed her face as they extended beyond her shoulders and down her back.